remirror/remirror/.changeset/quiet-swans-collect.md

 '@remirror/extension-file': patch
 ---

-Deleting a file using keyboard shortcuts should trigger `onDeleteFile` handler
+Deleting a file using keyboard shortcuts should trigger `onDeleteFile` handler.